 Satellite Internet for Vans & RVs

 Part-time and full-time van and RV-living has seen a massive resurgence over the past few years.
 The world has also increasingly relied on internet access for ordinary needs — banking, communication, everything.
 But when you’re in the middle of nowhere, you might not have mobile data connectivity to rely on.
-If you’re a traveler in an RV or van and find yourself with spotty connectivity, you may need satellite internet for your RV.
+If you’re a traveler in an RV or van and find yourself with spotty connectivity, you may need satellite internet.

-Like residential satellite internet options, there are only a few options to consider.
-That said, new technology is beginning to emerge to provide satellite internet without needing a satellite receiver dish.
+Like residential satellite internet options, there are only a few options.
+That said, new technology is emerging to provide satellite internet without needing a satellite receiver dish.

 Options for RV/Van Satellite Internet